 Secondly, consider opening an Educational Savings Account (ESA) or a state 529 plan, as Sizemore also recommends.
 This will give you a tax-free way to save for your child’s college tuition while benefiting from accumulated interest associated with these accounts.

-Thirdly, aim to follow the “2K rule” recommended by Fidelity Investments, as Tom Anderson, contributor to CNBC, advises.
+Thirdly, aim to follow the “2K rule” recommended by Fidelity Investments, as CNBC contributor Tom Anderson advises.
 To figure out exactly how much money to set aside each year for your child, simply multiply your child’s age by $2K.
 This will ensure that you save enough to cover half of the average attendance cost for a four-year public university if your child decides to go that route.